SmogJ/PublicHealth-RAG-Africa/JOURNAL.md

 ## **Week 14 (Oct 28, 2025 )**

 ### **Goals for the Week:**
-* Develop robust web scraping script for PDF content.
+* Develop web scraping script for PDF content.

 ### **Progress Made:**
-*  Almost done with code to get the publisher's information.
+*  Add code to get metadata from storage to compare with recent article on web page.

 ### **Challenges Encountered & Solutions:**
-*  First thme encountering html code that is loaded from Javascript making it difficult to get the data.
+*

 ### **Libraries/Tools Used & Rationale:**
-* beuatifulsoup css select and select-one
+* Called and used the functions in extract_html script.

 ### **Next Steps:**
-* finish up with script to get metadata from the html page.
+* review the get_pdf script.

 ### **Lessons Learned:**
-* Javascript code can be used to load html or part of html for a webpage
+* Using code from a script I created.
 ---
 *(Continue adding new weekly entries above this line)*